Skip to main content

 Important

-When using native components, pass { treatPendingAsSignedOut: false } to useAuth() to keep auth state in sync with the native SDK and avoid issues with pending .
+When using native components, pass { treatPendingAsSignedOut: false } to useAuth() so pending are not treated as signed out.

 import { AuthView } from '@clerk/expo/native'